-We start our Westminster Abbey tour just outside so we can admire its architecture before heading inside.
+Our Westminster Abbey tours always start outside, so we can admire its architecture before heading inside.
 This famous church is recognisable from various famous royal weddings, funerals, and coronations.
-It’s hard to ignore the history here!
+It’s hard to ignore London’s history here!

 We’ll enter through the cloisters, which offers a great opportunity to appreciate both the age and the scale of this magnificent building.
 Look around as we walk into the church; you will see many names, some of these you will recognise immediately, others you may remember once your guide links them with stories.

 Next, let’s have a look at one of the oldest pieces of furniture in the United Kingdom.
-Last used in 1953, this chair patiently waits for the next coronation.
-As we pause to admire the coronation chair, listen as your guide paints a picture of the coronation ceremony and imagine the spectacle each time a new monarch is crowned in this very spot.
+Last used in 1953in the coronation of our current Queen, perhaps the most significant piece of furniture in British history, this chair patiently waits for the next coronation.
+As we pause to admire the coronation chair, listen as your expert guide paints a picture of the coronation ceremony and imagine the spectacle each time a new monarch is crowned in this very spot.

-From there, your Westminster Abbey guided tour makes its way around the church where we’ll find the sites of many royal burials around the High Altar.
+From there, your Westminster Abbey guided tour makes its way around the church where we’ll find the sites of many burials around the High Altar and hear stories about those buried in the Royal tombs

 Learn about two sisters – stepsisters – both queens, but with very different personalities.
-In life, they weren’t very fond of each other, yet in death, they are buried here in the same tomb.
-Ladies Chapel shows you the highest level of a gothic style you’ll see on a private walking tour in London with its beautiful fan-vaulted ceiling.
+In life, they weren’t very fond of each other, yet their final resting place is in the same tomb.
+The Lady Chapel shows you the highest level of a gothic style you’ll see on a private walking tour in London with its beautiful fan-vaulted ceiling.

 Now it is time to check out Poets’ Corner and find your favourite writer or poet.
 Westminster Abbey has so much to offer and we will spend about 2 hours before we move on.